selfcommunity/api-docs/source/includes/endpoints/_user.md

 </aside>

 <aside class="success">
-This operation does not require authentication
+This operation requires authentication
 </aside>

-## Request connection
+## Request Connection

 <a id="opIdconnectionRequestUser"></a>